wp-plugins/sexybookmarks/readme.txt

 1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu
-3. Open the plugin settings page Settings -> SexyBookmarks
+3. Open the plugin settings page Settings -> Shareaholic
 4. Adjust settings to your liking
 4. Enjoy!